mateomurphy/beatport/README.md

 ## Oauth

 Beatport's api now requires authentication via Oauth.
-This means you now need to provide the gem you oauth credentials to make requests, for example in a rails initializer:
+This means you now need to provide the gem your oauth credentials to make requests, for example in a rails initializer:

     Beatport.consumer_key =        'consumer_key'
     Beatport.consumer_secret =     'consumer_secret'